-Before you start harvesting, clean and sanitize the buckets and vases you’re going to put your flowers in.
-This will help keep bacteria from plugging up the flower stems that prevent them from getting water.
+Before harvesting, clean and sanitize the buckets and vases you will put your flowers in.
+This will help keep bacteria from plugging up the flower stems, preventing them from getting water.

 After cleaning the buckets you’ll be using for harvesting, fill them will cool water.

 Cutting flowers in the early morning, when it’s cooler, will extend your flower’s vase life.
 This is because they’ve had a chance to rehydrate.

 Always avoid harvesting in the heat of the day when your plants are more stressed.

 3. Harvest at the Right Time in the Growing Cycle

 Harvesting cut flowers at the right time in their growing cycle is a crucial step in ensuring their extended life and freshness once they’re placed in a vase.
 Here’s why timing matters:

 4. Cut Your Flowers Properly and Add to Water Immediately

 Always use sharp and clean garden pruners or shears to cut flower stems to avoid spreading bacteria.
 Dull scissors or clippers can damage the flowers, making it harder for them to keep hydrated.

 When harvesting your flowers from the garden, make 45-degree angle cuts above a node to promote new blooms.